falkr/ttm4175/pages/security-4-2020.md

 # Example: Using backdoored FTP server

 Having done a vulnerability scan, it’s time to do the actual “hacking”.
-Your task is now to gain remote access to the Metasploitable machine and make your access persistent.
+Your task is now to gain remote access to the Metasploitable machine and make your access persistent by taking advantage of a "backdoor".

 Backdoors are methods of bypassing the security of a software program or operating system.
 They are like normal exploits, but they are deliberately part of the software.

-Metasploitable has a backdoored version of vsftpd installed and running.
+Metasploitable has a backdoored version of **vsftpd** installed and running.
 If you look back at the vulnerability scan you’ll see that Nessus has discovered the backdoor.

 ## Using the backdoor with metasploit

-Metasploit has a module that makes it easy to take advantage of this backdoor.
+Metasploit has a module that makes it easy to take advantage of the vsftpd backdoor.

 + Use the following command to search for vsftpd: `msf > search vsftpd`